artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/attitude.markdown

 categories: psychology
 ---

-People like energetic and people with difficult attitude.

-The md House attitude -> beeing not average and not boring, beeing memorable Action (like beeing late)
+The difficult attitude as I call it is quite curious, because people who are rude and treat others bad might also attract them.
+In this article I am going to describe this phenomenon.

-# Trademarks
+## Trademarks
-like house with his drugs, have uneasy habit that makes everyone suffer from a little bit.
+Like MD house with his drugs, the trade make is an uneasy habit that makes everyone suffer from a little bit.

-# Play with silece
-Don't say wnat you know, Say wnat you want people to know.
+"If you face some problem that bothers you make others suffer from it even more"

-# The art of offending people
+## The art of offending people

 Clever insults Politically inforrect and as much as possible an offensive language (insult of the day)

-Torwalds linus
+Torvalds linus - find the quoute about stupid people

 (insult of the day)